Brexit: Ireland doubts Boris Johnson can do a deal with EU | DW | 13.09.2019

 EU business will also be hoping for a successful outcome to these talks to restore confidence in the slowing Eurozone economies.

-Eric Schweitzer, president of the German Chamber of Commerce and Industry (DIHK) warned on Friday that German would also feel the shock of a no-deal Brexit, which he called a "very probable scenario."
+Eric Schweitzer, president of the German Chamber of Commerce and Industry (DIHK) warned on Friday that German would also feel the shock in the case of a no-deal Brexit which he called as a "very probable scenario."

 "Just before Christmas, many companies on all sides see this as a major challenge, if not a shock, not only in Britain, but also in